 Educational & Outreach Activities

-A 30-minute oral presentation was given focusing on the above preliminary results on June 22, 2019 at the Science on the Sonoita Plain Symposium in Elgin, Arizona (http://www.cienega.org/event/sosp-10th-annual-symposium/).
-This conference was attended by ~50 participants and included scientists, governmental and non-governmental land managers, producers, and interested local citizens.
-The presentation generated good discussion and interest as many people saw connections of how this work can be applied to ongoing and planned activities in the region (i.e. project focused on mesquite bosque locations and change).
+A 30-minute oral presentation was given at the June 22, 2019 Science on the Sonoita Plain Symposium in Elgin, Arizona (http://www.cienega.org/event/sosp-10th-annual-symposium/).
+The conference was attended by ~50 participants and included scientists, governmental and non-governmental land managers, producers, and interested local citizens.
+The presentation generated good discussion and interest as many people saw connections of how this work can be applied to ongoing and planned activities in the region.
 Furthermore, a large brush management project is slated to begin late 2019 early 2020 at LCNCA.
 Participants were interested to see how this research can help better plan best places to treat and when to plan for retreatments.
 From this, I was able to provide shrub cover maps for the allotted treatment areas spanning from 1936 to present.
 These maps are being used by the lead brush treatment manager to target which sites are best suited for treatment (i.e. has underdone significant encroachment vs. high shrub cover always present) as well as logistics of the treatment themselves.

 A poster presentation of preliminary results for Objective 2 was given on June 2, 2018 at the Science on the Sonoita Plain Symposium in Elgin, Arizona.
 The conference was attended by ~75 participants and included scientists, governmental and non-governmental land managers, producers, and interested local citizens.
 The poster was well received and a number of attendees exchanged information in order to be updated on final results as they become available.